Appalachian Uplands

-The Appalachian Uplands is a physiographic region in Canada.
-It is one of seven physiographic regions in Canada distinguished by its topography and geology.
+The Appalachian Uplands is one of the seven physiographic regions in Canada, distinguished by its topography and geology.
 The region includes southern Quebec, Gaspésie, New Brunswick, Nova Scotia, Prince Edward Island and the island of Newfoundland.
+This is the Canadian portion of the Appalachian Mountains.
+The United States equivalent portion is called the Appalachian Highlands.

-Physiographic regions and divisions
+Physiographic regions, subregions, and divisions

-Each physiographic region, subregion and division has its own subregions and divisions—distinguished by topography and geology.
+The Geological Survey of Canada uses three levels of physiographic classification.
+The "region" is the highest level, which is equivalent to the "division" level in the United States.
+In the Appalachian Uplands, there is no second-level, which in Canada is the "subregion."
+There are 13 tertiary-level areas (called divisions in Canada) in the Appalachian Uplands region.

 Distinctive features

 Features include Gros Morne National Park and the Newfoundland Highlands in Newfoundland, the Cobequid Mountains, Antigonish Highlands, Cape Breton Highlands, Nova Scotia Uplands, and the Annapolis Lowlands in Nova Scotia, the New Brunswick Highlands, Notre-Dame Mountains including the Chic-Chocs Mountains, Sutton Mountains, and Mégantic Hills in Quebec, and the Maritime Plain, "which stretches around the coast of New Brunswick and Nova Scotia from the south shore of Chaleur Bay and includes Prince Edward Island and Îles-de-la-Madeleine."